awslabs/aws-lc-verification/style-guide.md

 dotprod_struct_ov <- crucible_llvm_verify m "dotprod_struct" [] true (dotprod_struct_spec 2) z3;
 crucible_llvm_verify m "dotprod_wrap" [dotprod_struct_ov] true (dotprod_struct_spec 2) z3;
 ```

+### Splitting Proofs Apart ###

+Proofs should be split into multiple files once the proof becomes long enough
+that readability is negatively impacted.
+Components that you may wish to group
+in separate files include:

+* Helper functions
+* Specifications
+* Rewrite rules
+* Lists of theorems used in `crucible_llvm_verify` commands

+The contents of these separate files should be organized according to the list
+at the at the top of the Proof Organization section.

 ## Parameterized Proofs ##